California Psalms

 with a thick, bubbling battering through seams

-in living polyphonies of wine.
+in live polyphonies of wine.

 6 The soul of the First Week